 The Three Steps are not only situated within an eye catching trek, but are also near by Lake Moondarra which is a great place to break for a BBQ, to stop at the lookout or to spend time sitting near the bright blue lake.

-Please visit this link from Grant Salmond@Flickr to check more photos of Three Steps.
+Please visit Grant Salmond@Flickr to check more photos of Three Steps.

 These are some great places to venture to when you are visiting Mount Isa as many of them lead to other areas and give you the opportunity to see a variety of sights and take on a range of 4-wheel driving treks.